NetworkGradeLinux/mion-docs/_meta/style_guide.md

 **Format**: For technical documentation, use [github](https://github.github.com/gfm/) flavored markdown.

 **Capitalization**: 'mion' should always be lowercase.
+'ONIE' should always be uppercase.

 **Markdown Column Length**: The most important point is that markdown is rendered properly.
 If using a specific column length, make sure to check that there is no white-space between lines.
-Be aware that two white-spaces create a line break in markdown.
-When using [markdownlint](https://github.com/markdownlint/markdownlint) to check for syntax and style issues, it flags lines that go past column 80, with the exception being lines that can't be broken up,such as links.
+Be aware that two white-spaces create a line break in Markdown.
+When using [markdownlint](https://github.com/markdownlint/markdownlint) to check for syntax and style issues, it flags lines that go past column 80, with the exception being lines that can't be broken up, such as links.
 As such, column 80 is acceptable given that you check that there isn't any unintended newlines.

-**Companies and Projects:** When referring to a company,project, or product, check that capitalization and name are correct.
+**Companies and Projects:** When referring to a company, project, or product, check that capitalization and name are correct.
 If there has been a change in a name, update and reflect that.
 For example, when talking about what had been "the STORDIS BF2556X-1T", it should now be referred to as "the APS Networks (formerly STORDIS) BF2556X-1T".
-When porting a new switch over, it is a good idea to check that the information around it is up to date when writing documentation.
+When porting a new switch over, it is a good idea to check that the surrounding information is up to date when writing documentation.

 **Links:** When providing links, use the word that you want to bring attention